Your Playbook for a Hassle-Free Travel Experience to Ontario’s Sunset Country

 Healthcare for Visitors from the USA

-While healthcare and emergency services are available in the cities and towns within Ontario’s Sunset Country, if you are visiting from the United States you should check with your existing health insurer to determine if your healthcare policy covers unexpected medical services you may require while visiting Canada.
-You will never be refused health care services when you need them, but if your US policy does not cover you in Canada, you will be billed for any services provided.
+While healthcare and emergency services are available in the cities and towns within Ontario’s Sunset Country, if you are visiting from the United States, you should check with your existing health insurer to determine if your healthcare policy covers unexpected medical services you may require while visiting Canada.
+You will never be refused health care services when needed, but if your US policy does not cover you in Canada, you will be billed for any services provided.
 You can also buy temporary travel health insurance policies to cover unexpected health costs you may incur while visiting Canada.

 In case of an accident or emergency illness: